learn-co-curriculum/hs-final-project-summary/README.md

 #### `Gemfile`

 This holds a list of all the gems needed to run the application.
 For example, we need the `shotgun` gem to get a server started on our computer.
+All of the gems in a Gemfile can be downloaded by running the command `bundle install` from our terminal.